RUC-NLPIR/FlashRAG/README.md

 - [ ] Enhance code adaptability and readability

 ## :page_with_curl: Changelog
+[25/03/21] We have added support for **Reasoning Pipeline**, which is a new paradigm that combines reasoning ability and retrieval, representing work that includes [Search-o1](https://github.com/sunnynexus/Search-o1), [R1-Searcher](https://github.com/SsmallSong/R1-Searcher), [ReSearch](https://github.com/Agent-RL/ReSearch).
+We evaluate the performance of the pipeline on various RAG benchmarks, it can achieve F1 scores close to 60 on multi hop inference datasets such as Hotpotqe.
+See it in [**result table**](#robot-supporting-methods).

 [25/02/24] 🔥🔥🔥 We have added support for **multimodal RAG**, including [**MLLMs like Llava, Qwen, InternVL**](https://ruc-nlpir.github.io/FlashRAG/#/zh-cn/component/generator?id=%e5%a4%9a%e6%a8%a1%e6%80%81%e7%94%9f%e6%88%90%e5%99%a8), and various [**multimodal retrievers with Clip architecture**](https://ruc-nlpir.github.io/FlashRAG/#/zh-cn/component/retriever?id=%e5%a4%9a%e6%a8%a1%e6%80%81%e6%a3%80%e7%b4%a2%e5%99%a8).
 More information can be found in our new version of arxiv article and our documentation.
 Try it!

 [25/01/21] Our technical paper [FlashRAG: A Python Toolkit for Efficient RAG Research](https://arxiv.org/abs/2405.13576) is honored to have been accepted to the Resource Track of the 2025 **ACM Web Conference (WWW 2025)**.
 Please Check it out!